GasStationManager/GasStationManager.github.io/_posts/2024-11-04-a-proposal.markdown

 With this purpose in mind, I would like to set the data license of the site to benefit the open-source community.
 In particular, that if you train a model using the data from this site, and you would like to release/distribute/productize the model, you are obligated to at least make the weights of the model freely available (i.e. open-weights model).
 I am not an expert in data licensing; I am not aware of whether an existing license matches what we need.
-Perhaps a [Creative Commons](https://en.wikipedia.org/wiki/Creative_Commons_license) license like CC-BY-SA or CC-BY-NC-SA, if the Share-alike (SA) clause also covers models trained on the data.
+Perhaps a [Creative Commons](https://en.wikipedia.org/wiki/Creative_Commons_license) license like CC-BY-SA or CC-BY-NC-SA, if the Share-Alike (SA) clause also covers models trained on the data.
 Suggestions are welcome.

 On the other hand, if you would like to contribute data to the website, and your data is generated base on some existing data source and/or LLM model output, you want to make sure the license of the existing data source / LLM model is compatible with you open-sourcing your data this way.